 We offer a variety of programs for all majors and class levels so that every interested student can find an opportunity.
 Students may study abroad as early as the end of their first year.
 Maymesters, typically starting at the end of May, offer one course abroad that is taught by outstanding Cockrell School of Engineering faculty.
 They offer invaluable faculty mentorship and academic inspiration to students throughout their career.
 Most short summer programs are between four to 8 weeks and offered from the end of May to the beginning of August.
 They may offer more than one course.
 The costs of these programs vary depending on location, duration and activities.

 Advanced sophomores, juniors and fall semester seniors may participate in bilateral exchanges with selected partner universities abroad.
 Exchange students immerse themselves fully in another academic and cultural environment for at least four months during the fall or the spring or both semesters.
 They take a full load of courses from the host university’s regular university offerings.
 The courses are usually offered in English or, if the student is sufficiently proficient, they may also study in courses offered in the host country’s language.
-Students pay the same tuition and fees that they pay to attend UT Austin.
+Students pay the same tuition and fees that they pay to attend The University of Texas at Austin.
 The other living expenses vary depending on the location.

 Apart from the traditional summer study abroad, we also offer engineering students other types of international programs that provide very valuable experiential learning.
 These are usually in the summer and include industry and research immersion internships.
 Projects with Underserved Communities (PUC) offers a fall and spring engineering course sequence that focuses on project development and project management to prepare students for a short summer implementation phase at a community abroad.